yanchith/emacs.d/README.md

 - `straight-freeze-versions` Save currently checked out versions to lockfile
 - `straight-thaw-versions`   Check out versions saved in lockfile (but does not apply them)
-- `straight-fetch-all`       Fetch all git repos
+- `straight-pull-all`        Pull and rebuild all packages.
+Use `straight-freeze-versions` after to save the state

 ### Swiper